RyanNgWH/WhichCard-backend/docs/merchant/createMerchant.md

 ### 200 OK - Successfully creates the merchant

 Successfully creates the merchant and returns the created merchant.
+If the merchant already exists & is marked as inactive, the merchant will be marked as active instead of creating a new merchant.

 #### Schema